SteveKChiu/ios-res-tool/README.md

 }
 ````

-swift code              | swift type | Usage
+swift expression        | swift type | Usage
 ------------------------|------------|-------
 R.image.icon_logo       | R.image    | enum case, you can get the key string by .rawValue
-R.image.icon_logo%      | UIImage    | To get the image from assets
+R.image.icon_logo^      | UIImage    | To get the image from assets

-The % operator for R+assets.swift are overloaded to provide access to the images.
+The postfix ^ operator for R+assets.swift are overloaded to provide access to the assets.